Indonesia

 History of Javanese Gamelan

-At the time of Majapahit, gamelan music instruments have developed very well until it reaches the shape it is today and spread in some regions such as Bali, and Sunda (West Java).
+At the time of Majapahit, gamelan music instruments have developed very well until it reaches the shape it is today and spread in some regions such as Bali, and Sunda (

 • Slendro has 5 tones per octave, namely: 1 2 3 5 6 [C-D E + GA] with a small interval difference.